 To opt out of personalized ads on our Roku channel, access your device settings and check “Limit Ad Tracking” in the privacy section.

-You understand that these opt out mechanisms are maintained by third parties, not us, and we do not control the mechanisms of the third parties who choose to participate in these opt-out programs.
+You understand that the advertising opt out mechanisms described above are maintained by third parties, not us, and we do not control the mechanisms of the third parties who choose to participate in these opt-out programs.
 If you would like to opt out of cookies served by ad networks not participating in the above tools, please email us at email@example.com.

 To opt out of the use of data regarding mobile application usage to support personalized marketing messages, please access your account settings.